oscararriazagomez10/aws-developer-journey/05-databases/notes.md

 ```
 The standby instance is maintained in another Availability Zone.

-If the primary database becomes unavailable, RDS can automatically fail over to the standby.
+If the primary database becomes unavailable, RDS can automatically fail over to the standby.---

----
-# Important
+## Important

 Multi-AZ is primarily a high availability and failover feature, not a read-scaling solution.